mariusz-schimke/GiGraph/README.md

             graph.Edges.Attributes.FontSize = 10;

-            // -- (subgraphs are used here only to control the order the elements are visualized, and may be removed) --
+            // -- (subgraphs are used here only to control the order the elements are visualized in the example, and do not actually have to be used) --

             graph.Subgraphs.Add(sg =>
             {